POST TRAUMATIC STRESS

 – Thursday’s program – Infertility cured when soul tie severed.

-Kidney’s cured by forgiveness and thanks, plus praying in tongues for 20
+Kidney’s cured by forgiveness & thanks, + praying in tongues for 20

 Body could NOT receive healing until inner healing took place.